 Curated Resources from Around the Web

-Interim Guidance for Businesses and Employers, U.S. Centers for Disease Control and Prevention (CDC)
+Video: COVID-19: What Older Adults Need to Know, U.S. Centers for Disease Control and Prevention (CDC)

 How to Prepare for the Coronavirus, New York Times